thirteensuits/TheMala_v0.1/README.md

-# HardBank -- realizing full-chain commerce.

-This is Version 0.25 of HardBank.
+# TheMala -- keeping you warm during crypto winter.

+This is Version 0.1 of TheMala.
+This is a Demo of our protocol which injectively assigns physical products to SBT smart contracts in-order to enable transactions for physical products to be executed fully on-chain.

 Our frontend was built thanks to the open-source resources provided by the following:

 The Stripes NFT: https://github.com/The-Stripes-NFT/